 Optional harbor walk and after dinner conversation.

-Visit local art galleries and sustainable boutiques in town.
+Relax at the hotel, visit local art galleries and sustainable boutiques.

 Group transport to Nantucket Airport or passenger ferry back to Martha’s Vineyard.